Data-Driven-World/Data-Driven-World.github.io/_Mini_Projects/checkoff.md

 | 😟`0.25 ` | Cannot answer any question accurately, but at least know **which file** contain their answer, and some explanation                  |
 | 😵‍💫`0`     | **No idea** at all about the project, not even about admin matters like which file should contain their answer                      |

+Note that we might ask any of you for answers.
+Please ensure that everybody knows all parts of the project, at least the big picture.
+This is where you will learn.
+{:.info}

 ## Mini Project 1 Details

 There are **8 checks** for both exercises in MP1.
 Each is worth **0.25 pts**, totalling of **2pts** under "Working Test Case" **criteria**.